van-8/cine-sci/README.md

 ### Broader Impacts
 1. Frameworks are powerful.
 Just as Hollywood's Save-the-Cat and Silicon Valley's Agile accelerate these industries, we aim to create one for informal STEM content.
 2. Inclusiveness for scientists around the world.
+Vânia Teóflio is from Cape Verde.
+3. Inclusiveness for different cultural groups.
+Brat James is woman of color dancer/choreographer from the Bronx.
-3. Inclusiveness for more languages in science content.
+4. Inclusiveness for more languages in science content.
 Chinese, Spanish, Portuguese, French, and Japanese to reach more populations.
-4. Inclusiveness for different cultural groups.
-Brat James is woman of color dancer/choreographer from the Bronx.
-4. Inclusiveness for deaf/hard-of-hearing community.
+5. Inclusiveness for deaf/hard-of-hearing community.
 Create signs for neuroscience terms.